cha53c/kindle-flashcards/README.md

 ### Input files

 The application uses the Kindle database for input vocab.db.
 Copy this from the kindle to `./database` folder

+Words already in cards can be excluded by placing a csv file name `exclude.csv` in the `input-files` directory.
+Note: This needs to be in the same format as the output file cards.csv and therefore can use a previous output file by renaming it and moving to `input-files`

 ## Running the Application